 Hence, in general, except for a limited range of demand, building the new link is a complete waste!

-Extension of the Efficiency Measure to Dynamic Networks
+Extension of the Network Efficiency Measure to Dynamic Networks

-An Efficiency Measure for Dynamic Networks Modeled as Evolutionary Variational Inequalities with Applications to the Internet and Vulnerability Analysis, Nagurney and Qiang (2007).
+An Efficiency Measure for Dynamic Networks Modeled as Evolutionary Variational Inequalities with Applications to the Internet and Vulnerability Analysis, Nagurney and Qiang, Netnomics, in press.